-It mostly depends on the individual dog’s specific diet, health conditions, and lifestyle, but there are some essentials from which almost every dog can benefit.
+It mostly depends on the individual dog’s specific diet, health conditions, and lifestyle.
+But there are some essential supplements that almost every dog can benefit from.

 Below are some canine supplements that we recommend giving to our dogs in order to maintain and promote their optimal health.

 Enzymes are present in foods and the body can also produce them to help with the digestion process.